nodjiin/C_data_structures_and_algorithms/README.md

 # C data structures and algorithms

-c is a great language both for learning to develop software and for becoming familiar with the world of algorithms.
-Unfortunately, the c standard library doesn't provide any implementation for many of the most common data structures offered by modern languages.
-The purpose of this repository is therefore to fill this gap, providing anyone who wants to approach modern algorithms in c with some working tools.
+C is a great language for learning both basic development concepts and complex algorithms.
+Unfortunately, the C standard library doesn't provide any implementation for many of the most common data structures offered by modern languages.
+The purpose of this repository is therefore to fill this gap, giving anyone who wants to approach the world of algorithms in C some working tools.

 ## Table of Contents